This 30-minute one pot Lasagna Soup is freezer-friendly, and can also be made in the slow cooker or Instant Pot – it’s comfort in a bowl!

 Slow cooker instructions

 - Brown the beef, onions and garlic in a large skillet over med-high heat for 5 minutes.
-Add to slow cooker, along with remaining ingredients except cheese.
+Add to slow cooker, along with remaining ingredients except for pasta and cheeses.
 Cook on high for 4 hours or on low for 8 hours.
+Add pasta within the last 30 minutes of cooking time.
 Top with cheeses, then serve and enjoy!

 Instant Pot instructions